FISCAL Technologies Limited – Master Terms and Conditions

 9.16 Return/Deletion – FISCAL shall promptly and securely delete all Personal Data, whether manual or electronic (at no cost to the Customer):-

-a) within 4 weeks of the expiry of the SaaS Agreement (unless FISCAL receives written instructions from the Customer to the contrary), or
+a) within 4 weeks of the expiry of the Master Agreement (unless FISCAL receives written instructions from the Customer to the contrary), or

 b) upon an earlier written request from the Customer (and on receipt of such written request FISCAL shall delete Personal Data within one week).